M.A. in English admission requirements

 Course work: Competence is demonstrated by the student completing fourth-semester college-level course work in the language with a grade of C or better in the final term of the course or by the student completing the second semester of a sophomore reading course with a grade of B or better.

-Examination: The student must pass a proficiency exam given by the World Languages and Literatures Department at the University of Nevada, Reno.
+Examination: The student must pass a proficiency exam given by the Department of World Languages and Literatures at the University of Nevada, Reno.